WWitman/zettajs-tutorials/3-scout/README.md

 ## Introduction

 In the last Zetta tutorial, created a simple Zetta state machine device.

-In this tutorial, we'll refactor the state machine project to use a Scout.
+In this tutorial, we'll introduce you to the Scout class and write a simple Scout.

 When you complete this tutorial, you will know how to:

 * Write a simple Scout module
-* Use the Scout to discover multiple devices attached to a hub
+* Use the Scout to discover multiple devices
+* Use the Zetta browser to interact with devices

 ![Zetta Server](https://github.com/WWitman/zettajs-tutorials/blob/master/images/zetta-scout.png)

 ## What is a Scout?

 A Scout is a Zetta module that finds devices connected to a Zetta server.
 When the Zetta server starts up, it's possible that not all of its devices are online.
-A scout runs in the background, constantly searching for devices, and reporting when they are available.
+A Scout runs perpetually in the background, constantly searching for devices, and discovering when they are available.

-Say a device has a wireless protocol -- zetta should make this easy.
-Bluetooth, Zigby, HTTP.
-Functions as a radar.

-Run perpetually on the server.
+Zetta makes it easy to create Scouts that discover devices that communicate over a variety of protocols, such as Bluetooth, Zigby, or plain old HTTP.

 ## Before you begin

-To complete this tutorial, you must have Node.js installed on your system.
-We assume you understand the basics of Node.js and can create and run simple Node.js programs.
-See [About the Zetta Tutorials](https://github.com/WWitman/zettajs-tutorials/blob/master/README.md) for details.
+This tutorial builds on the previous tutorial.
+So, the best approach is to finish `2-state-machine` first, then jump to this tutorial.

 ## Set up the project

-We're going to begin by copying the completed code from the second tutorial to a new project.
+We're going to begin by copying the completed code from the second tutorial to a new project, and then we'll proceed to modify that code.

 1. Create a project directory.
 You can name it anything you wish.
 In this tutorial, we'll call it `2-scout`.